 Asset Valuation Reserve

 The accounting and reporting guidance for the AVR is primarily contained with the Life, Accident & Health/Fraternal Annual Statement Instructions.
 The guidance contained there addresses the basis for determining the basic contribution to the AVR, reserve objective, maximum reserve, and other relevant guidance.
 The AVR guidance contained in this statement is limited to determining which unrealized and realized gains and losses are allocated to the AVR due to the impact this determination has on the IMR.
-Unrealized gains and losses as referred to in this statement are those which are recorded in the financial statements in accordance with the applicable SSAP.
+Unrealized gains and losses as referred to in this statement are those which are recorded in the financial statements in accordance with the applicable SSAPs.
 (IP 16)

-All realized and unrealized gains and losses on equity investments and fixed income investments held at fair value are recorded to the AVR.
+Realized and unrealized gains and losses on equity investments and fixed income investments held at fair value are recorded to the AVR except where other specific statutory accounting provisions exist.
 (IP 17)

-Realized losses on sales of fixed income investments that otherwise would qualify for the IMR under paragraph 10 are allocated to AVR if the investment has experienced credit deterioration, as defined as one of the following: (IP 21)
+Realized losses on sales of fixed income investments and derivatives that otherwise would qualify for the IMR under paragraph 10 are allocated to AVR if the investment or derivative counterparty has experienced credit deterioration, as defined as one of the following: (IP 21)

 For those with NAIC designations, if the NAIC designation has declined by more than 3 designation categories and does not have an ending NAIC 1 designation.